List of heads of state of Tuvalu

-Part IV of the Constitution confirms the head of state of Tuvalu is Queen Elizabeth II as the sovereign of Tuvalu and provides for the rules for succession to the Crown.
+Part IV of the Constitution confirms the head of state of Tuvalu is King Charles III as the sovereign of Tuvalu and provides for the rules for succession to the Crown.
 As set out in section 54 of the Constitution, the Queen’s representative in Tuvalu by a Governor-General.
 Section 58 of the Constitution requires the governor-general to perform the functions of the head of state when the sovereign is outside Tuvalu or otherwise incapacitated.
 The Governor-General of Tuvalu is appointed by the monarch upon the advice of the Prime Minister of Tuvalu.

 The position is largely ceremonial.
 However the holder has constitutional responsibilities and reserve powers in relation to the ordering parliament to convene and the appointment and dismissal of the prime minister.
 In 2003 the Chief Justice of the High Court of Tuvalu delivered directions as to how the Governor-General should proceed to take any action he considers to be appropriate under Section 116(1) of the Constitution, acting in his own deliberate judgment, rather than as advised by the cabinet.
 That is, the Governor-General could consider whether it was appropriate to exercise his reserve powers in calling parliament.

 Monarch (1978–present)

-The monarch of the United Kingdom has been the Queen of Tuvalu since Tuvaluan independence in 1978.
+The monarch of the United Kingdom has been the Sovereign of Tuvalu since Tuvaluan independence in 1978.
 The line of succession to the Tuvaluan throne is the same as that of the thrones of other Commonwealth realms.